-As of 12/07/2016, Google Chrome versions 55 and greater now automatically block or disable most Flash-based content from websites, including Webinato.
+Google Chrome now automatically blocks or disables most Flash-based content from websites, including Webinato.

-The Flash Player plugin is still included with these versions of Chrome, however, and you can re-enable any Flash-based content for Webinato and other sites by following a few simple steps and checking some settings in Chrome:
+The Flash Player plugin is still included with Chrome, however, and you can easily re-enable any Flash-based content, for Webinato and other sites, by following a few simple steps and checking some settings in Chrome.

 Make sure the Flash Player Plugin is enabled

-If you are seeing the message “Flash Player Required” or you need to have Flash installed, and you are using Chrome, that means that the Flash Player plugin has been disabled.
+If you are seeing the message “Flash Player Required” or you need to have Flash installed, and you are using Chrome, that means that the Flash Player plugin has been temporarily disabled for that site.